temiyemi/temiyemi/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Gen AI applications using LangChain
-- 🌱 I’m currently learning at the [University of London, Worldwide](https://london.ac.uk)
+- 🌱 I’m currently studying at the [University of London](https://london.ac.uk)
 - 📫 How to reach me: send an email to [temi.yemi@gmail.com](mailto:temi.yemi@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I also design hand-made home furniture as a creative outlet when I'm not coding